Suzell/adyen-shopware6/README.md

 ## Requirements
 This plugin supports Shopware 6.
 For Shopware 5 support please see our Shopware 5 repository.

+## Installation
+Please use the [official documentation](https://docs.adyen.com/plugins/shopware-6) of the plugin to see how to install it.

 ## Documentation
 Please find the relevant documentation for
  - [How to start with Adyen](https://www.adyen.com/get-started)